PSHE and Relationship and Sex Education

 At Long Marston, Relationships and Sex Education (RSE) is a well-established part of our curriculum, supporting children’s understanding of relationships, wellbeing, and personal development.

-In line with updated statutory guidance from September 2026, we are reviewing our RSE policy and curriculum and are consulting with parents on some proposed changes.
+In line with updated statutory guidance from September 2026, we are reviewing our RSE policy and curriculum and have consulted with parents on some proposed changes.

 RSE is taught during Summer 2 using the Jigsaw scheme of work, alongside resources from the school nursing team and BBC.
 Lessons are delivered in a safe, age-appropriate way, with children taught in year groups to ensure content matches their stage of development.

-We are proposing some adjustments to better support children’s understanding before they leave primary school:
+We have made some adjustments (summer 2026) to better support children’s understanding before they leave primary school:

 Knowledge organisers for each year group, including updated content on puberty and human reproduction, are available on our website (below).